-Why on earth would a boutique lawyer have so few problems with collections when long time practitioners and large firms have so many?
+Why on earth would a boutique lawyer have so few problems with collections when long-time practitioners and large firms have so many?

 Here’s where I’m about to get controversial.

-Collections problems in your law practice begin with your system, not your clients.
+Collections problems in your law practice begin with your systems, not your clients.